All Saints' College (Vicksburg): The Name

 "All Saints' College for Girls" in the Times Picayune.
 The Diocese provided a loan of $50,000 to the new institution.
 The City of Vicksburg gave the school 25 acres and $32,500.
+The campus is highly significant, both for its pioneering role in the history of education of females in the South, and for its distinct and significant architectural presence on the city's bluffs.
+The entire campus is a recognized historical landmark.

 Historical Marker about the All Saints Episcopal School in Vicksburg.

 William Mercer Green Hall

-The original building was named William Mercer Green Hall after Mississippi's first Episcopal bishop.
+The original building of the school was named William Mercer Green Hall after Mississippi's first Episcopal bishop.
 The cornerstone was laid with Masonic honors on All Saints' day 1908.
-The building was designed by DeBuys, Churchill and Labouisse, architects of New Orleans and built by I. C. Garber of Jackson, Miss. who was awarded the contract for a bid of $62,175.
+The historical building was designed by renowned DeBuys, Churchill and Labouisse architects of New Orleans and built by I. C. Garber of Jackson, Miss. who was awarded the contract for a bid of $62,175.

 "The building was constructed on a steel frame of brick and concrete, 230 feet long and 40 feet wide, and the final cost was $80,000."
 The building included dormitory space for 50 students, a kitchen, dining room, administration offices, recital rooms, sound proofed practice rooms, a library and reading room, an infirmary, and art studios with prism glass skylights.
 The grounds included gardens for fresh vegetables and a small herd of Jersey cows for fresh milk.